Steven-Chang1114/TripleC-Educational/week2/reactjs.md

 export default App;
 ```
-Here you define a ```styles``` object with all the CSS properties in this page and you map the corresponing CSS styles to the HTML elements as a JS object
+Here you define a ```styles``` object with all the CSS properties in this component, and you map the corresponing CSS styles to the HTML elements as a JS object

 ### CSS Stylesheet
 Create a new file called ```App.css```.
 By the coding convention, the CSS and JS file shares the same component name: ```App.css``` with ```App.js```, ```Button.css``` with ```Button.js``` etc.